databases-dundee/lab_activities/docs/lab-3-sql.md

 1. Initialise your AWS account - you should have recently received an e-mail from AWS asking you to set up an account - follow the instructions in this e-mail.
 If you don’t have an e-mail, check your spam folder, and if it's not in there either, please let us know!
-2. Set up a relational database server (RDS) on your AWS account by following the AWS Learner Lab Database Setup Instructions document on MyDundee.
-Make a note of the database host name and your password (you'll need these in the next step).
-Note that not all screens will look *exactly* the same as the examples in this document, but the functional parts are the same.
+2. Set up a relational database server (RDS) on your AWS account by following the [AWS Learner Lab Database Setup Instructions](lab-3-aws.md)
 3. Set up the database on your RDS using MySQL WorkBench - by the end of Part 2 above, you should have connected successfully to the database server.
 Now download the file World.SQL from MyDundee.
 Click File \ Open SQL Script and select the